Keep branches up to date with branch merging

 Library code is found in the lib

 directory.
 It contains user-written executable code, such as JS and SQL files.
-These are most often used in queries, transformers, and certain code-first widgets.
+These are most often used in queries, transformers, and certain code-first components.

 Since this code is entirely user-written, there is no Toolscript-specific reasoning or advice for merge conflicts in these files.
 You may find the section on merge conflict prevention strategies useful.